vivian1496/github-notes/README.md

 # github-notes
-This is a repo for my notes.
+This is a repo for my software engineering program notes.